Sellucas/Ecommerce-App/README.md

 It has functionalities/features of search items, search categories, cart, item details.

+The deployment was done with Vercel, and is available [here](https://ecommerce-k3hfnboqr-sellucas.vercel.app/)

 ## 🚀 Technologies

 IMPERIAL was developed using the following technologies: